-These Olive Oil Marinated Vegetables are a simple tasty way to preserve summer’s bounty well into fall.
-Toss them into fresh green salads, with basil, feta, vine-ripened tomatoes and olives and add them to simple pasta dishes.
-Or my favorite, pile them into sandwiches slathered with pesto….so so so good!
+These olive-oil marinated vegetables are tasty way to preserve summer’s bounty well into fall.
+Toss them into fresh green salads, add them to simple pasta dishes.
+Or my favorite is to pile them into sandwiches slathered with pesto.
+It’s so so so good!

-During the last several weeks the most popular recipe on the blog has been Quick Pickled Veggies, which tells me, many of you are in the same predicament as me, trying to preserve summer veggies before they all go south.
+During the last several weeks, the most popular recipe on the blog has been Quick Pickled Veggies, which tells me many of you are in the same predicament as me, trying to preserve summer veggies before they all go south.
 So many veggies, so little time!
-Like you, I’ve been busy pickling away, in hopes of preserving a little of summers’ goodness into fall and winter.
-But I’ve been doing something else in addition – Preserving Veggies in Olive Oil.
+Like you, I’ve been busy pickling away in hopes of preserving a little of summer’s goodness into fall and winter.
+Here is another option!

-Roasted Bell peppers, grilled zucchini, blanched beets and green beans, are soaked in a herb and garlic-infused olive oil bath.
+Roasted Bell peppers, grilled zucchini, roasted beets, and green beans are slow-roasted in a herb and garlic-infused olive oil bath.
+This term is also referred to as confit.
+Then they can be stored in the fridge for up to 2 months.
 These sumptuous beauties are pure decadence served on charcuterie boards, cheese boards or at your next Mezze Party.
 They will be a hit for sure!

 I know there is a bit of fear around preserving this way, the word botulism pops up on the internet all over the place when googling this – but I’m alive and well to tell you that as long as you follow the easy steps in the recipe, your marinated veggies will be perfectly safe…. and absolutely delicious.